Doxense/foundationdb-dotnet-client/Tuples.md

 Guid c = items.Item3;
 </pre>

-This is much better, but unfortunately, the BCL's Tuple<..> classes are relatively barebone and don't offer much in term of fire power.
+This is much better, but unfortunately, the BCL's Tuple classes are relatively barebone and don't offer much in term of feature, if at all.
 You can't really combine them or split them.
 They still require you to know that the 2nd element was an `int`, and not a `long` or `uint`.

 And quite frankly, if you have used other languages where tuples are first-class citizens (Python, for example), they seem rather bleak.

-That's way we need a better API, in order to help us be productive in the day to day handling of keys.
+That's why we need a better API, in order to help us be more productive.

 ## IFdbTuple